Discretization, Uniform-in-Time Estimations and Approximation of Invariant Measures for Nonlinear Stochastic Differential Equations with Non-Uniform Dissipativity: Preliminaries

 for $q>1$ and $\phi_1(x) = x$ for all $x\geqslant 0$. \end{lemma}

-To facilitate the proof of numerical ergodicity and conclude this section, we cite the ergodicity theorem.
-We begin by defining the transition probability of a general time-homogeneous Markov process. \begin{definition}\rm{(\cite{Meyn})} For a time-homogeneous Markov chain $\Phi =\{\Phi_n\}_{n\geqslant 0}$ on $(E, \mathcal{B}(E))$, for any $m\geqslant 0$, $x\in E$ and $A\in\mathcal{B}(E)$, let
+To facilitate the proof of numerical ergodicity, we close this section by citing an ergodicity theorem.
+We first recall the definition of the transition probability of a general discrete-time homogeneous Markov chain. \begin{definition}[{\cite{Meyn}}] Let \(\Phi=\{\Phi_n\}_{n\geqslant0}\) be a discrete-time homogeneous Markov chain on \((E,\mathcal{B}(E))\).
+For any \(m\geqslant0\), \(x\in E\), and \(A\in\mathcal{B}(E)\), define

-denote the $m$-step transition probability of chain $\Phi$.
-For notational simplicity, we denote the one-step transition probability $P^1_{\Phi}(x, A)$ by $P_{\Phi}(x, A)$. \end{definition}
+which is called the \(m\)-step transition probability of the chain \(\Phi\).
+For notational simplicity, we denote the one-step transition probability \(P^1_{\Phi}(x,A)\) by \(P_{\Phi}(x,A)\). \end{definition} Next, we introduce an ergodicity theorem for the discrete-time homogeneous Markov chain \(\Phi=\{\Phi_n\}_{n\geqslant0}\).